commandlinegirl/docker/scipy-notebook/Readme.md

-scipy-notebook with support for Latex
+scipy-notebook with the following additions:
+- Latex with all the extensions
+- [nltk](http://www.nltk.org/) (Natural Language Toolkit for python)